gagandeep/Web-Architecture-Evolution/README.md

 Web Architecture Evolution is `in-progress` book to learn Architectures from 0 to Current level of Web architetures be it Lambda Architecture, Kappa Architecture, Event driven Architecture, etc.

 ## Why this book?
 In past 7-8 years, Web and its development become more and more complex with different new technologies and cloud providers got into the eco-system.
-This complexity needs to be documented for new generation to keep it up with the pace of industry.
+This complexity needs to be documented for new and current generation to keep it up with the pace of the industry.
 By this book, you will know

  - Why different kind of systems/Architectures are present in the market
  - What problems they solve